odb9402/CNNPeaks/README.md

 > **Install with pip**
 >
 > ```
-> pip install numpy scipy sklearn tensorflow pandas progressbar2 pysam
+> pip install numpy scipy sklearn tensorflow pandas progressbar2 pysam tensorflow-gpu
 > ```

+### 2. Samtools (htslib)

 If you do not have samtools which is higher than 1.7 version you should install it.